Facts About Philippines That Will Blow Your Mind

 The official name of this country is the Republic of the Philippines and, as the name suggests, it is a republic.
 The archipelago and country is located between the Pacific Ocean and the South China Sea.
 Two of the country’s largest islands, Luzon and Mindanao, comprise two-thirds of the land area.
 The capital of Manila is located on Luzon where it spreads along the east shore of Manila Bay and at the mouth of the Pasig River.
+If you’re wondering what is the population of the Philippines, you should know that there’s a lot of people there – 106,890,209 people to be exact.

 The archipelago known as the Philippines was named to commemorate King Philip II of Spain.
 The islands stretch from the tip of Batanes to the southernmost isle of Tawi-Tawi.
 You can reach the capital of Manila by plane in 90 minutes from Hong Kong or 14 hours from Canada and the US.
 The following information will enable you to become better acquainted with this fun and one-of-a-kind country.